aws-samples/amazon-dynamodb-labs/content/design-patterns/ex2scan/Step2.en.md

 +++
-title = "Step 2 - Execute a parallel scan"
+title = "Step 2 - Execute a parallel `Scan`"
 date = 2019-12-02T10:35:42-08:00
 weight = 2
 +++

-To perform a parallel scan, each worker issues its own Scan request with the following parameters:
+To perform a parallel scan, each application worker issues its own `Scan` request with the following parameters:

-**Segment**: A segment to be scanned by a particular worker.
-Each worker should use a different value for Segment.
+`Segment`: The segment to be scanned by a specific application worker.
+Each worker should use a different value for `Segment`.

-**TotalSegments**: The total number of segments for the parallel scan.
+`TotalSegments`: The total number of segments for the parallel scan.
 This value must be the same as the number of workers that your application will use.

-Take a look at the code block from the **scan_logfile_parallel.py** for the parallel scan.
+Review the following code block, which is from the **scan_logfile_parallel.py**, for the parallel scan.

-We need to include the parameters:
-- **Segment**: For a parallel Scan request, Segment identifies an individual segment to be scanned by an application worker.
-- **TotalSegments**: For a parallel Scan request, TotalSegments represents the total number of segments into which the Scan operation will be divided.
-The value of TotalSegments corresponds to the number of application workers that will perform the parallel scan.

 ```py
   fe = "responsecode <> :f"